zhiwenh/delib/README.md

 }
 ```

-Build ```Messages.sol``` with the CLI.
+Build ```Messages.sol``` with the command tool.
 ```
 -> delib build Messages
 ```
 A file called ```Messages.sol.js``` will be created in the `built/` folder.

-Deploy Messages using the CLI with arguments for the constructor.
+Deploy Messages using a command with arguments for the constructor.
 Gas will be estimated for you.
 ```
 -> delib deploy Messages hello
 ```